mwazovzky/cloudlog/tdd.md

 - **Description**: Verify that the `Log` method returns an error if the `Client` fails to send the log payload.
 - **Expected Outcome**: The `Log` method returns the client error.

+### 9. Buffer Overflow Handling

+- **Description**: Verify that the logger handles buffer overflow errors gracefully.
+- **Expected Outcome**: The logger returns a buffer full error when the queue is full.

+### 10. Graceful Shutdown

+- **Description**: Verify that all logs are flushed and resources are cleaned up during shutdown.
+- **Expected Outcome**: No logs are lost, and all resources are properly released.

 ---

 ## Tools and Frameworks